NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A01/A01_design_justification.md

 > Note that the current hysteresis circuit has a feedback resistor of 4.12Mohms, which is huge and thus any difference in resistance due to tolerances might greatly affect the voltage thresholds.
 This circuit needs to be looked into further.

+* The resistors R47 and R58 that limit current from the LEDs were increased from 150 ohms to 500 ohms to be safer.

 ### Page 9 of A01 Schematic Power Logic

 <p align="left">